utep-cs-systems-courses/s24-corg-buzzy-blinky-toy-jltrieu/project/README.md

 # when the toy is blinky and buzzy

+# WARNING!
+THIS PROJECT IS DEPRECATED.
+SEE THE project-new DIRECTORY FOR THE
+CURRENT VERSION OF THE LAB.
 current state of the toy is that it will make a loud medium-pitched noise and alternate the red and green LEDs in one second intervals. thats it